Dimildizio/DS_course/README.md

 > shine-on-you - linear regression and clusterization

+> models - for simple tests of different kinds of models

 > gradient-boositng - combined application of EDA, different ML models and feature selections\engineering

 > Neural_networks - introduction to a magnificent world of neural networks and deep learning